michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 You will need to restart Homebridge each time you change the version of the plugin.

+### HOOBS 4

+It is not currently possible to install the beta version of the plugin in HOOBS 4.

-## HOOBS UI
+### HOOBS 3

-⚠️ These steps apply to HOOBS v3 (not v4).
-Make sure you have already used the HOOBS UI to install the plugin.
+⚠️ Make sure you have already used the HOOBS UI to install the latest version of the plugin.

 1. Stop the HOOBS service